Fuchs Mizrachi School: Sports

 In 2004, high school basketball coach Walter Killian came out of retirement to coach for the Fuchs Mizrachi Mayhem basketball team.
 Killian, a 67 year old African American Baptist, had worked mostly in inner city Cleveland and had not coached a mostly white team before.
 The Mayhem's athletic record saw improvement under Killian, going from 12–15 in 2004 to 10–4 during his tenure.
 Taking the job was described by the Associated Press as "a step down" for Killian, as he had previously coached for teams in the Lake Erie League, whereas Fuchs Mizrachi was a non-league school at the time.
 Killian remained with the team until 2006.

-Students on Fuchs Mizrachi's basketball team do not practice or play organized basketball from sundown Friday until nightfall Saturday, in observance of Shabbat.
+Students on Fuchs Mizrachi's basketball team do not practice or play organized basketball from Friday until nightfall Saturday, in observance of Shabbat.